pohlai88/aibos_v6_vanilla/README.md

 3. **Building a module?** Follow [docs/module_template.md](./docs/module_template.md)
 4. **Security questions?** Check [docs/security.md](./docs/security.md) and [docs/compliance.md](./docs/compliance.md)

+## 🧩 Alignment Rules: UI, Supabase, and Business Logic

+All contributors must follow the [Alignment Rules](./docs/alignment_rules.md) for every feature and page:

+- Page-by-page walkthrough and review
+- Ensure UI and Supabase (database) are fully aligned and connected
+- Create/update correct Supabase migrations for all data changes
+- Document CRUD operations with exact table/column mappings
+- Map data flow from UI to Supabase and back, for each workflow
+- Update documentation and cross-reference as needed

+**This process is mandatory for all new features and changes.
+See [docs/alignment_rules.md](./docs/alignment_rules.md) for full details and checklist.**

 ## 🤝 How to Contribute

 ### Quick Start for Contributors

 1. **📚 Read the Essentials:**

    - [AIBOS_Foundation.md](./AIBOS_Foundation.md) - Core principles and architecture
    - [CONTRIBUTING.md](./CONTRIBUTING.md) - Detailed contribution process
    - [docs/onboarding.md](./docs/onboarding.md) - Developer onboarding guide

 2. **🔧 Setup Your Environment:**

    ```bash
    git clone https://github.com/your-org/aibos_v6_vanilla.git
    cd aibos_v6_vanilla